subgenusPinus, section, Pinus, subsectionPinus. This is one of the “classic” old-world, 2-needled, hard pines.

 Seeds with attached wing are 0.4 to 0.7 inch (10 - 17 mm) long.

 Distribution.
-The species is native to China — Shandong, and Jiangsu provinces, Korea, Japan — southern Hokkaido, Honshu, Shikoko, Kyushu islands, and Russia where it is rare in southern Ussuriland on rocky slopes at sea level to 1,500 feet (0 - 500 m) elevation, or in sandy soils, seashores, Khanka Lake islands.
+The species is native to China — Shandong, and Jiangsu provinces, Korea, Japan — southern Hokkaido, Honshu, Shikoko, Kyushu islands, and Russia where it is rare in southern Ussuriland on rocky slopes at elevations from sea level to 1,500 feet (0 - 500 m) above sea level, or in sandy soils, seashores, Khanka Lake islands.